Jun 14, 2019

 PAT: John's encounter with the Larry P. ban happened about 20 years ago.
 He was living in Santa Monica, California at the time.
 He works in transportation.
 He was managing the subway system there, and his son Justin ...

-PAT: And his teacher told John that Justin was having a really hard time with reading.
+PAT: He was in first grade.
+And his teacher told John that Justin was having a really hard time with reading.

 JOHN CATOE: Even if you gave them the simplest of things to read, he couldn't grasp what he read.

 PAT: And John says he got it.
 He understood.
-He remembered having to take an IQ test when he was a teenager to try to get ahead in the Army.
+He remembered having to take an IQ test when he was in his 20s to try to get ahead in the Army.

 PAT: Like magenta.